webcompere/java-test-gadgets/README.md

 ## Test Data Factory

-> See also [https://www.baeldung.com/java-test-gadgets-data-factory](this tutorial) on Baeldung.com.
+> See also [this tutorial](https://www.baeldung.com/java-test-gadgets-data-factory) on Baeldung.com.

 During our tests we may need to build example request or response objects to use with the system under test.